Ultraman (band): History

 Ultraman expanded their Midwestern focus and decided to promote the singles with an east coast tour in July 1988.
-On this tour, Ultraman played dates in Leonardtown, Maryland with McRad (Chuck Treece’s band while he was also in Underdog), Boston, and NYC at the Pyramid Club.
+On this tour, Ultraman played dates in Leonardtown, Maryland, with McRad (Chuck Treece’s band while he was also in Underdog), Boston, and New York City (at the Pyramid Club).
 After this tour, singer Tim Jamison sent a copy of the band's single and band t-shirts to Jack at Caroline Records, in the hope of getting the band signed.
 Jack didn't think they were a fit with the label, but passed along their singles to Nicky Garrett who, at the time, ran the Caroline warehouse and was just starting New Red Archives.
 New Red Archives had already signed the UK Subs, east coast bands Crucial Youth and Kraut, and was looking for a Midwestern band who had both name recognition and had toured.